 The portfolio of LFL consists of unit-linked insurance with or without guarantees and traditional life insurance.
 There are mainly endowment, capitalization and annuity products which can be sold together with premium waiver and disability rider (only for Swiss customers).
-LFL does not have any health business and off-balance sheet items.
+LFL does not have any health business.